dolbeysystems/fusion-cac-web-docs/content/account-screen/account-viewers/physicians-and-queries/_index.md

 Once completed, select from the reason dropdown why you are sending the query, and above that field, check the box if the query will affect final coding.

 >[!Note] Checkbox
-The checkbox "Check if physician's answer affects DRG or Fincal Coding" will not be visible to providers.
+The checkbox "Check if physician's answer affects DRG or Final Coding" will not be visible to providers.

 Click {{%button%}}Send to Physician{{%/button%}} to complete the query and send it, or click {{%button%}}Save Draft{{%/button%}} if the query is not ready to be sent.
 If the query is saved as a draft, a draft query section will appear that is separate from sent or closed queries.
 If a user has at least one draft, but no sent queries, the total drafts count on their personal dashboard will display as zero.